 6. Problems with abstract thinking

 Having difficulty with numbers, like finding the right coins for the bus, being unable to read a non-digital clock, or not knowing what the numbers mean on a cheque.
 Normal age-related change: Having occasional difficulty doing simple calculations.

-Acting out of character; having rapid changes in mood for no apparent reason, like becoming easily angry or upset or increasingly suspicious.
+Acting out of character; having rapid changes in mood for no apparent reason, like becoming easily angry, upset or increasingly suspicious.
 Normal age-related change: Getting upset and anxious when a set routine is changed.

 Acting very different than usual; appearing confused, fearful, apathetic or lacking confidence.
 An outgoing person may become more introverted, or vice versa.
-Normal age-related change: Personality changes can sometimes happen over time, but they are typically not dramatically different or prominent changes for the person.
+Normal age-related change: some personality changes can sometimes happen over time, but they are not dramatically different or prominent changes for the person.

-Seeming inability to begin a task without cues or prompting.
+Inability or difficulty with beginning a task (without cues or prompting).
 Withdrawing from hobbies, social activities, work projects or sports.
-Normal age-related change: Sometimes feeling tired of work, family or social obligations.
+Normal age-related change: Feeling tired of work, family or social obligations at times.

 If you are concerned about any of these signs in yourself or a family member, please consult a physician